SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#2166]) Holding back will now fully exit your current menu

+#### 3.23 Automated Stem Exporting

+- For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Stem Export Documentation]
+- ([#2260]) Added `STEM EXPORT`, an automated process for exporting `CLIP STEMS` while in `SONG VIEW` and `INSTRUMENT STEMS` while in `ARRANGER VIEW`.
+Press `SAVE + RECORD` to start exporting stems.
+Press `BACK` to cancel stem exporting and stop recording and playback.
+  - Note: in Arranger, any instruments that are muted will be excluded from the Instrument Stem Export

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: